hitrax-user/Leak-Lookout/README.md

     ```
 3.  **Run the Development Server:**
     ```bash
-    npm run dev
-    # or
-    yarn dev
+    npx next dev --turbopack -p 9002
     ```
     The application will be available at `http://localhost:9002`.

 ## Backend Scanning Service Setup

 The backend service uses a Firebase Cloud Function (`scheduledLeakScanner`) to scan GitHub and GitLab for leaks.
-It can also be triggered manually and paused/resumed via the Settings page.
+It can also be triggered manually via the Settings page.

 **Prerequisites:**